prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-1.markdown

 > "Education is not the learning of facts, but the training of the mind to think." -Albert Einstein

 In the age of computers, learning of "facts" is not valuable.
-But, how to think, how to approach & solve any problem is more important.
+But, how to think, how to approach & <a href="https://prashantkikani.com/blog/solve-problems" target="_blank">solve any problem</a> is more important.
 Once we know the art of how to approach & solve a problem or how to learn something, everything becomes easier.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>